By John O’Ceallaigh

 In any case, when travel again opens up it shouldn’t take too much for the property to reach 100 percent occupancy.
 Rooms, standard suites and two signature ‘apartments’ are beautifully finished and feel exceptionally lavish – it’s clear no expense has been spared here.
 All different and some with oversized fireplaces made from single slabs of Calacatta marble, rooms feature Vispring beds and bespoke furniture by Italian brand Promemoria.
 Butler service comes as standard for all.
 Toiletries are by brilliant French brand Buly – the only other hotel in the world that stocks their wares is Rosewood Hotels’ nearby Crillon.
 (Buly-branded treatments are also available in the subterranean spa, which features a sauna, steam room and Jacuzzi alongside its two treatment rooms.)

 That relatively small scale also gives the property real legitimacy as an exclusive-use venue.
 Dating from 1908, the building was constructed as a private mansion and is perfectly proportioned and equipped to serve as a standout venue for a special birthday, wedding party or landmark anniversary.
 With no more than four bedrooms on each storey, there’s also the option of smaller groups reserving a floor in its entirety.
 Whatever guests choose to do, discretion is assured.

-B&B rates at Hotel Particulier Villeroy start from €900 per night.
+B&B rates at Masion Villeroy start from €900 per night.